RightToAskOrg/righttoask-docs/API.md

 - a proof of inclusion of any data posted in the previous epoch, and
 - a history proof (subtree proof) of inclusion of the prior epoch's root hash.

-See these resources for [a good pictorial introduction to Merkle Trees and inclusion proofs](https://sites.google.com/site/certificatetransparency/log-proofs-work), [Google's Trillian implementation](https://github.com/google/trillian) and [Crosby and Wallach's paper describing the original ideas](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf).
+See these resources for [a good pictorial introduction to Merkle Trees and inclusion proofs](https://sites.google.com/site/certificatetransparency/log-proofs-work),  and [Crosby and Wallach's paper describing the original ideas](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf).

-We assume the interfaces for inclusion and history proofs defined by Eleanor McMurtry [here](https://eleanorve.net/google-merkle-rs/google_merkle/struct.MerkleTree.html).
+We assume the interfaces for inclusion and history proofs defined by Eleanor McMurtry [here](https://eleanorve.net/google-merkle-rs/google_merkle/struct.MerkleTree.html), based on [Google's pre-Trillian Merkle Tree implementation](https://github.com/google/certificate-transparency), which we will probably use.
 For now, call them inclusionProof and historyProof.
 These proofs work only on hashes of data, not on the posted data directly.

 ## Post functions